paulgb/d3class/2-enter-exit.md

         .style('margin', '10px')
         .text((d) => d);

+---

-In this case the enter group contained all of the data because we started without any elements (in other words, the selection was empty).
+In this case the enter group contained all of the data because we started without any elements (the selection was empty).
 Now that we have created some elements, let's see what happens when we bind more data:

     newSelection = d3.select('#sandbox')
       .selectAll('div')
       .data([10, 20, 30, 40, 50, 60, 70]);

+---

 This time, five elements exist and we are binding to 7 pieces of data.
 What will the size of `newSelection` be?